Burgholzhausen vor der Höhe: History

 The village was first mentioned in "letter of protection" by the archbishop Siegfried II. von Eppstein as "castra Holzhusin" back in 1222.
 In 1537 the "Eppsteiner Weistum" (a list of properties owned by the Lords of Eppstein) lists "Holtzhusen" as a village with 51 farmsteads and a fortification consisting of a double trench and two gates.

 From the Middle Ages to the German Mediatisation Holzhausen - as it was called then - was a "Reichsdorf" (village of the empire) with a 2/3 status of imperial immediacy, but apart from that was subordinated to a multitude of lords.
 After the introduction of the rule "Cuius regio, eius religio" by the "Peace of Augsburg" treaty this led to a convoluted separation of religious affiliations.
 Starting with the 16th century flax weaving mills became the main economic base for Burgholzhausen.
 Alongside the village's population lived on the processing of loam from their own quarries to produce pavers, oven- and wall-tiles.
 Later on in the 17th century fruit growing was introduced.
-In 1716 a catholic church of baroque style was erected.
+In 1716 a Catholic church in the baroque style was erected.